datalad-handbook/book/docs/basics/101-121-siblings.rst

 Wohoo!
 Here it is: The script now also exists in your own dataset.
-You can see the commit that your room mate made when he saved the script, and you can also see a commit that records how you ``merged`` your roommates dataset changes into your own dataset.
+You can see the commit that your room mate made when he saved the script, and you can also see a commit that records how you ``merged`` your room mate's dataset changes into your own dataset.
 The commit message of this latter commit for now might contain many words yet unknown to you if you don't use Git, but a later section will get into the details of what the meaning of ":term:`merge`", ":term:`branch`", "refs"